benessilfie/essilfiequansah/README.md

 🎓 : Right now I'm studying Software Engineering at AltSchool Africa

-📚 : I'm passionate design and working on openn source projects
+📚 : I'm passionate about design and working on open source projects

 💻 : So far I'm learning and working with these Languages - Javascript, Typescript, Python, Nodejs and Dart :)